 Santa Monica Civic Auditorium (1961–1968)

 For the 33rd Academy Awards in 1961, the ceremony moved west to the Santa Monica Civic Auditorium.
-Built in 1958, the Santa Monica Civic Auditorium was designed by renowned architect Welton Becket, whose other landmarks include the Music Center, the Capitol Records Building and the Cinerama Dome (now part of Arclight Hollywood).
+Built in 1958, the Santa Monica Civic Auditorium was designed by renowned architect Welton Becket, whose other landmarks include the Music Center, the Capitol Records Building and the Cinerama Dome.
 The Apartment was named Best Picture at the 1961 Oscars, the last black and white film to win in that category until 1993, when Schindler's List won.

 Dorothy Chandler Pavilion (1969–1987)